-A third dead giveaway is the poor grammar and punctuation.
-Turns out that criminals don’t have the best writing skills — or, more likely, they are sending you the spam from a foreign country.
+A third dead giveaway is poor grammar and punctuation.
+Turns out that criminals don’t have the best writing skills—or, more likely, they are sending you spam from a foreign country.

 There is a similarly dangerous phishing scam on Twitter, but this one is more insidious.
 Here is an example of what it looks like (again, errors in the original):

 John: hey someone is writing shocking things that are about you (Link to supposed shocking things).